docker-hy/docker-hy.github.io/exercises.md

 ## Deadline ##

 The course ends 17.1.2020.
 After that course is locked and no more submissions can be made or credits earned.
-Make sure you have also enrolled for the course [here](https://courses.helsinki.fi/en/aytkt21025en/129059389) before 15.1.2020.
+Make sure you have also enrolled for the course [here](https://courses.helsinki.fi/en/aytkt21025en/129059389) before 15.1.2020 if you want to get credits.

 ## How to return exercises ##